 While the stated goal of LLAP was to be done in 2015, the project has taken somewhat longer than expected.
 In real terms, there is a massive set of improvements that is still being undertaken.
 Although, these improvements are available in preview mode in the latest Hortonworks Sandbox.
 Hive is still the go-to tech for many BI vendors and new adopters of Hadoop.
 It's important that it continues to improve for everyone's sake.

-For further reading, please enjoy additional articles in our Big Data Ecosystem.
+For further reading, please enjoy the following article:

 About the Author